From an article originally published in Tournaments Illuminated #118, Spring 1996.

 Ordo Hastae Leonis (Order of the Spear of the Lion): given for excellence and chivalry in the pursuit and practice of the art of war.

-The Lion et du Lance: given for excellence and chivalry in the pursuit and practice of the equestrian arts.
+Order of the Lion et de la Lance: given for excellence and chivalry in the pursuit and practice of the equestrian arts.

 Award of Arms

-Awards of Arms may be given at the Royalty's discretion.
+Awards of Arms are given at the Royalty's discretion.
 Territorial Barons and Baronesses receive Awards of Arms when they are invested, if they are not already armigerous.
+Court Baronetcies, which may be offered by the Crown for outstanding efforts to the Kingdom, carry an Award of Arms.

 Non-armigerous awards

-Order of the Honor of the Lion of An Tir: given, with the recommendation of the previous recipients, to honor those who emulate the ideals and embody the essence of An Tir and the Laurel Kingdoms.
-It may be bestowed only once per reign.
+Order of the Honor of the Lion of An Tir: given to those who are an inspiration to the Crown and embody those ideals that are most cherished in An Tir and the Society.
+It is traditionally bestowed only once per reign.
+The Crown may choose to consult with those previously recognized with the honor.
 Recipients may place the title "Lion of An Tir" after their names, and are so styled.
 They are entitled to include: A lion, tail forked and nowed Sable, as a supporter in their arms, and may add to their personal banner: A stripe on dexter checky Or and Argent, to signify their estate.

 An Augmentation of Arms is considered the highest honor a person can receive for sustained service to Crown and Kingdom.

-Order of the Rose: given to those who have served a complete term as consort of An Tir.
-The members of the order are charged with encouraging chivalrous and courteous behavior among all members of the Society.
+Order of the Rose is offered by the Crown to those who have completed serving a term as a the member of the Crown who acted as inspiration in the Crown Tournament.
+Members of this order are charged with encouraging chivalric and courteous behavior among all members of the Society.

-Order of the Silver Rose: given by the Royal Consort to the person who finishes second in the Crown Tournament.
+The Silver Rose: given by the Crown to the person who finishes second in the Crown Tournament.
 The token is a pewter medallion of a heraldic rose, and the order's badge is: A rose argent, barbed and seeded, slipped and leaved, proper.

-Order of the Silver Lily: given by the Royal Consort to the consort of the fighter who finishes second in the Crown Tournament.
+The Silver Lily: given by the Crown to the inspiration of the combatant who finished second in the Crown Tournament.
 The token is a pewter medallion in the shape of a lily, and the order's badge is: (Fieldless) Three lilies conjoined at the stems in pall inverted argent.

-Honor of the Lion's Sword: given by the King upon an individual's completion of a term as Champion of An Tir, either by holding the position until the next Champion's Tournament or by ascending the throne during their tenure as champion.
+The Lion's Sword: given by the Crown upon an individual's completion of a term as Champion of An Tir, either by holding the position until the next Champion's Tournament or by ascending the throne during their tenure as champion.

-Honor of the Lion's Rapier: given by the Royal Consort upon an individual's completion of a term as the Champion of Rapier Combat.
+The Lion's Rapier: given by the Crown upon an individual's completion of a term as the Champion of Rapier Combat.

-Honor of the Lion's Arrow: given by the Crown upon an individual's completion of a term as Kingdom Protector.
+The Lion's Arrow: given by the Crown upon an individual's completion of a term as Kingdom Protector (also known as the Kingdom Archery Champion).

-Honor of the Lion's Heart: given by the Crown upon an individual's completion of a term as the Kingdom Arts and Sciences Champion
+The Lion's Heart: given by the Crown upon an individual's completion of a term as the Kingdom Arts and Sciences Champion.

 The Troubadour of the Lion given by the Crown upon an individual's completion of a term as Kingdom Bardic Champion.